Barbara Low (biochemist): Honors and awards

 Low received a fellowship for women scholars in 1946 from the American Association of University Women.
 This Rose Sidgwick Memorial Fellowship is specifically offered to women researchers in England to allow them to study in the United States and was awarded to Low for her work on the structure of penicillin.
 She was elected to the American Academy of Arts and Sciences in 1953.

 Personal life

 Low identified herself as a Quaker and valued humanitarian work.
 At Somerville, she studied the Polish language and considered pursuing post-war aid in Poland.
-During her three-year assistantship, her leftist ideologies created conflict with Margaret Roberts, another study of Hodgkins who would later become Baroness Thatcher and, eventually, the Prime Minister of the United Kingdom.
+During her three-year assistantship, her leftist ideologies created conflict with Margaret Roberts, another student of Hodgkins who would later become Baroness Thatcher and, eventually, the Prime Minister of the United Kingdom.
 Her political views and affiliation with pro-world peace organizations rumored to have association with communist parties also created conflict with her standing as a U.S. citizen.
 Low was denied a U.S. visa until the 1950s, during which time she became a U.S. citizen.
-In 1950, Low also married Harvard historian Metchie J. E. Budka.
+In 1950, Low married Harvard historian Metchie J. E. Budka.
 She was widowed in 1995 and spent her later years at her home in Riverdale, Bronx.
 She died on January 10, 2019, at the age of 98.